docQodly/docs/docs/language/DataStoreClass.md

 #### Description

 Each dataclass in a datastore is available as a property of the [DataStore object](../../concepts/orda/data-model.md#datastore).
-The returned object <!-- REF DataStoreClass.dataclassName.Summary -->contains a description of the dataclass<!-- END REF -->.
+The returned cs.object contains <!-- REF DataStoreClass.dataclassName.Summary -->all attributes of the dataclass as objects<!-- END REF -->.

 #### Example